abe33/spectacular/README.md

 I also try to follow Nvie's [Successful Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/).
-Meaning that I do the daily work in the `develop` branch and try to keep the `master` branch with only the released ersions.
+Meaning that I do the daily work in the `develop` branch and try to keep the `master` branch with only the released versions.
 All the pull request should be done to the `develop` branch.